Philadelphia-Lawyers-for-Social-Equity/PA_Expunger/platform/docket_parser/src/docket_parser/Docket_Parser_CLI.md

 ```

-Running the Anonymization CLI
+## Running the Anonymization CLI
 ---
-After the .anonymize file is prepared, the original pdf can be anonymized by running a python CLI command.
+After the .anonymize file is prepared, the original pdf can be anonymized through the CLI.

 The CLI command accepts three arguments:
 1. The pdf name(s) or pdf file path(s) to be anonymized.